KERRIN MCCADDEN

 AMERICAN WAKE

-Advance praise for American Wake:
+Praise for American Wake:

 “Kerrin McCadden is haunted by her family’s migration from Ireland (“Hold a wake for the living, the leaving”) and tells a very American story in American Wake, a textured story of loss and gain, of what she calls “prodigal ghosts,” the Old World and the New World, too, the broken family patched together, somehow sustained, ongoing.
 This book slows things down that are speeding past and wakes us up to the past and present tense.
 I love its worried wakefulness.”